AuroraZengfh/MambaIC/README.md

 ```

 ## Note
-This is not the exact original code and is a re-implementation of our CVPR 2025 paper.
+1. This is not the exact original code and is a re-implementation of our CVPR 2025 paper.
 But the core code and experimental results are almost the same, with slight difference.

+2. This is to make a clear clarification that, unlike previous works that use $\times$ 12.7 larger OpenImages as training dataset, we use Flickr30k, which may cause some misunderstandings in BD-rate calculation.

 ## Acknowledgememnt